juxor/afaq/markdown/secI6.md

 land cannot be appropriated"_.
 Neither denied that individuals could **use** the land or other resources, simply that it could not be turned into private property.
-Thus Proudhon: _"Every occupant is, then, necessarily a possessor or usufructuary, -- a function that excludes proprietorship."_ [**What is Property?**, p.
+Thus Proudhon: _"Every occupant is, then, necessarily a possessor or usufructuary, -- a function that excludes proprietorship."_ [**Property is Theft!**, p.
 103 and p.
-98] Obviously John Henry MacKay, unlike Kropotkin, had not read his Proudhon!
+100] Obviously John Henry MacKay, unlike Kropotkin, had not read his Proudhon!
 As Wilson argued:

-> _ "Proudhon's famous dictum, 'Property is theft', is the key to the equally famous enigma . . .
+> _"Proudhon's famous dictum, 'Property is theft', is the key to the equally famous enigma . . .
 'From each according to his capacities, to each according to his needs'.
 When the workers clearly understand that in taking possession of railways and ships, mines and fields, farm buildings and factories, raw